HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Light A Chimney Full Of Charcoal

-For most cooking sessions, you'll need at least one chimney full of hot coals.
-Fill the chimney starter to the top with charcoal briquettes and light.
+For most cooking sessions, you’ll need at least one chimney full of hot coals.
+Fill a Weber chimney starter to the top with charcoal briquettes and light.

 You can learn more about using chimney starters in the How To Use A Chimney Starter article.